d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

-To calculate this (stochastic) gradient, we need to obtain the gradients of the log-probability with respect to the center word vector and the context word vector.
+To calculate this (stochastic) gradient, we need to obtain the gradients of the log conditional probability with respect to the center word vector and the context word vector.
-In general, according to :eqref:`eq_skip-gram-softmax` the log-probability involving any pair of the center word $w_c$ and the context word $w_o$ is
+In general, according to :eqref:`eq_skip-gram-softmax` the log conditional probability involving any pair of the center word $w_c$ and the context word $w_o$ is